gridbugs/ocaml-ecosystem-surprises/index.md

  (library_flags
   (:include library_flags.sexp)))
 ```
-Note that the system name for MacOS is "macosx".
+Note that the system name for macOS is "macosx".
 There's an "x" at the end.
 Don't forget the "x" or the comparison will always be false.

 Also note the third rule which creates an empty sexp file in the case that the
-system is neither Linux nor MacOS.
+system is neither Linux nor macOS.
 This is so that if someone deigns to build
-this on a non-Linux non-MacOS system they don't get an error about the
+this on a non-Linux non-macOS system they don't get an error about the
 `library_flags.sexp` file being missing (instead they will probably get some
 sort of linker error).

 This is all a bit of a mess.
 It's awkward to construct sexp files by manually
 adding parentheses around the output of commands and adding the right level of
-escaping quotes, and the catch-all rule for non-Linux non-MacOS systems has to
+escaping quotes, and the catch-all rule for non-Linux non-macOS systems has to
 repeat the `enabled_if` conditions from the previous rules in its negation of
 them.